oasis6212/Meshbot_weather/README.md

 - ALERT_INCLUDE_DESCRIPTION: #Set to false to exclude description from alerts.
 Descriptions will include alot of detail such as every county, town, and area affected.
-You can expect about 4 or 5 messages when description is set to "true" vs a single message when set to false.
+You can expect about 4 to 8 messages when description is set to "true" vs a single message when set to false.